1. PREAMBLE

 · The recommended usage time for a Sensory/Movement Room is 15 minutes per visit unless otherwise recommended by a n Occupational Therapist and/or Physiotherapist.

-· To ensure equal access, confirm supervision, and inform program planning, an individual student’s use of a Sensory/Movement room shall be scheduled and recorded (Appendix A).
+· To ensure equal access, confirm supervision, and inform program planning, an individual student’s use of a Sensory/Movement Room shall be scheduled and recorded (Appendix A).

 · The use of a Sensory/Movement Room is not a long-term strategy and should be regularly evaluated by the classroom teacher and support staff to assess the effectiveness of the student’s progress towards goal achievement as documented in the student’s IEP.